 The Methodist tradition of preaching began with John Wesley, who believed that the message should be taken to the people, where they were.
 Although an Anglican, John Wesley established a group of preachers, some of whom travelled from place to place, while others preached in their own locality, beginning the concept of Itinerant and Local Preachers which still exists today.

 Then, and now, Preachers were allocated to conduct worship and to preach at local churches on a ‘Plan’ covering a period of three months.
-The June-August 2017 Plan for Chesterfield Circuit is available via the links below:
+The Sept-Nov 2017 Plan for the Chesterfield Circuit is available via the link below: